Cricket-Zampa bowls Australia to ODI series victory over India

 Australia recalled fit-again David Warner but the in-form Mitchell Marsh combined with Travis Head at the top of their batting order to give the touring side another blazing start.

-Australia raced to 68 for no loss in the 11th over and Head, who made 33, got a reprieve after Shubman Gill dropped him at deep square leg.
+Australia raced to 68 for no loss and Head, who made 33, got a reprieve after Shubman Gill dropped him at deep square leg.

 Batting at number four, Warner made 23 before Kuldeep Yadav wrecked Australia's middle order.